wurli/tidyverse-dev-bot/news-files-annotated/hms.md

 !begin-bullets-7!

+-   !begin-bullet!
--   hms is now marked as "stable".
+    hms is now marked as "stable".
+    !end-bullet!

 !end-bullets-7!